 \subsubsection{Lifting 2D Poses to 3D.}

 The second stage of our pipeline ``lifts" the predictions of our finetuned 2D pose estimator to 3D poses in the camera coordinate system.
-We adopt a commonly used pose representation \cite{Sun18d, Pavlakos18a, Iqbal18,Iqbal20} namely 2.5D $\Mat{p}^{2.5D} = \{ (u_j, v_j, d^{root} + d^{rel}_j) \}_{j=1}^{N_J} $ where $u_j$ and $v_j$ are the 2D location of joint j$^{th}$ in the undistorted image space, $d^{root}$ is a scalar representing the depth of the root joint with respect to the camera and $d^{rel}_j$ is the relative depth of each joint to the root.
+We adopt a commonly used pose representation \cite{Sun18d, Pavlakos18a, Iqbal18,Iqbal20} namely 2.5D $\Mat{p}^{2.5D} = \{ (u_j, v_j, d^{root} + d^{rel}_j) \}_{j=1}^{N_J} $ where $u_j$ and $v_j$ are the components of joint j$^{th}$ in the undistorted image space, $d^{root}$ is a scalar representing the depth of the root joint with respect to the camera and $d^{rel}_j$ is the relative depth of each joint to the root.
 The advantage of using this representation lies in the fact that the 2D pose $\{ (u_j, v_j) \}_{j=1}^{N_J} $ is spatially coincident with the image, which allows to fully exploit the characteristics of convolutional neural networks.
 In addition, the 2D pose estimator can be further improved using additional in-the-wild 2D pose datasets.

-To obtain 3D poses we first train a multi-layer neural network as in \cite{Martinez17} and output root relative depths $d^{rel}_j = g_{\phi}(f_{\theta}(\Mat{I}))$.
-Then, we recover the 3D pose in the camera or in the world coordinate system using the inverse of the projection equations:
+To obtain the 3D poses, we first train a multi-layer neural network as in \cite{Martinez17a} to output root relative depths $d^{rel}_j = g_{\phi}(f_{\theta}(\Mat{I}))$.
+Then, we recover the 3D pose in the camera or in the world coordinate system using the inverse of the projection equations

-where $X^C$ and $Y^C$ are the first two components of a joint in camera space, $(X_j, Y_j,Z_j)$ is the joint in the world coordinate and $\Mat{K} \in \mathbb{R}^{3 \times 3}$, $\Mat{R} \in \mathbb{R}^{3 \times 3}$, and $\Vec{t} \in \mathbb{R}^{3 \times 1}$ are the intrinsic matrix, rotation matrix, and translation vector of the camera respectively.
+where $X^C$ and $Y^C$ are the first two components of a joint in camera space, $(X_j,Y_j,Z_j)$ is the joint in the world coordinate and $\Mat{K} \in \mathbb{R}^{3 \times 3}$, $\Mat{R} \in \mathbb{R}^{3 \times 3}$, and $\Vec{t} \in \mathbb{R}^{3 \times 1}$ are the intrinsic matrix, rotation matrix, and translation vector of the camera respectively.
 The above formulation assumes that the depth of the root joint $d^{root}$ is known.
-In previous works \cite{Rhodin18a, Martinez17, Sun18d}, the position of the root is taken to be the ground-truth one or not used at all simply because the dataset itself is provided in camera coordinate.
+In earlier works~\cite{Rhodin18a, Martinez17a, Sun18d}, the position of the root is taken to be the ground-truth one or not used at all simply because the dataset itself is provided in camera coordinate.
 We follow the same protocol and use the ground-truth depth of the root, however, an approximation can be obtain analytically as shown in \cite{Iqbal18}.